ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Returns
    * `bool` - Returns true if the button has just been released.

-The IsApplicationMenuPressedUpOnIndex method is used to determine if the controller button has just been released.
+The IsButtonOnePressedUpOnIndex method is used to determine if the controller button has just been released.

 #### IsButtonOneTouchedOnIndex/1